codsen/codsen/packages/json-sort-cli/readme.md

 This library uses `airbnb-base` rules preset of `eslint` with few exceptions^ and follows the Semver rules.

 If you see anything incorrect whatsoever, do [raise an issue](https://github.com/codsen/json-sort-cli/issues).
-If you have any comments on the code, including ideas how to improve something, don't hesitate to contact me by email, Twitter or raise an issue on an aforementioned issue link.
+If you have any comments on the code, including ideas how to improve something, don't hesitate to contact me by email, Twitter or raise an issue on a link above.

 I also gladly accept feature requests and try to help people using my libraries.
 Like a rudimentary Customer Support, except on Monday mornings.
 On Monday mornings I'm very grumpy.